Aussie battle for Hannah Green, Minjee Lee at HSBC Women’s World Championship

 “So him understanding that and keeping me patient is kind of what he’s been doing the last two weeks.
 I’ll need a lot of patience tomorrow, so we’ll probably do the same thing.”

-The calm proved crucial on a frenetic moving day that saw the leaderboard shifting repeatedly.
+The calm proved crucial on a frenetic moving day that saw the leaderboard shift repeatedly.

-Overnight leader Auston Kim found herself in a six-way tie at the top of the leaderboard with Yin, Green, Lee, Ryu Hae-ran and Ariya Jutanugarn at one stage, as the battle for positions intensified.
+Overnight leader Auston Kim found herself in a six-way tie at the top of the leaderboard with Yin, Green, Lee, Ryu, and Thailand’s Ariya Jutanugarn at one stage as the battle for positions intensified.

 Yin briefly broke free from the pack, snatching the outright lead with a birdie on the 10th, but handed it back with a three-putt bogey on the 12th.